-Here are a few things to consider helping give you peace of mind:
+Here are a few things to consider to help give you peace of mind:

 Fortunately, there is another option to help with vacation pre-payment expenses.
 Take the money you would have invested in a timeshare and invest it in a Certificate of Deposit at your local bank.
 Then, have the interest each month deposited into a vacation savings account.
 This money, in addition to the CD, will also earn interest.
 By the time it is due for your annual Mexican vacation, the money earned will pay for accommodations, and you will not have lost a dime.